m9p909/jacksnake/notes.md

 ## Voronai algorithm
 Partition the board into areas where your snake can get first and where other snakes can get first.
 Generate a heuristic for the amount of space you have vs what the other snakes have.
+## BFS
+rather than use djikstras, people seem to just use bfs to find the shortest paths

+# new ideas based on research

+Seems like all these algorithms use a minmax algorithm, with a heuristic algorithm to determine the value of each position.

+So if we define a heuristic that works ok for evaluting the 4 current decisions, we could use the same algorithm to evaluate the minmax value and the value of other players.

+So we want a function evaluateBoard(state, board,snekid) that receives a board, determines the score of the board for a given snek.
+The evaluateBoard function should use available heuristics to analyze the board.

+Then we can generate a board with each snake move and use heuristics to pick the one with the highest score.

+This algorithm (evaluateBoard) can be expanded with a minmax function to simulate many different boards.